survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 ![Hello world](images/hello_01.png)

 Even though there is a basic React application running now, it's difficult to develop.
 If you try to modify the code, nothing happens.
 This can be solved running webpack in a multi-compiler mode as earlier in this book.
 Another option is to run webpack in **watch mode** against the current configuration and set up a watcher for the server.
-You learn the latter setup next.
+You'll learn the latter setup next.

 T> If you want to debug output from the server, set `export DEBUG=express:application`.